ajramos/cloud-certs/gcp-pcne-cert.md

 - **Subnet access:** Check if specific subnets are shared with service project
 - **Cross-project resources:** Verify service account permissions

+## QUOTA_EXCEEDED Error When Creating a VPC
+If you get a `QUOTA_EXCEEDED` error when creating a VPC, go to the [Quotas page](https://console.cloud.google.com/iam-admin/quotas) in IAM and request a quota increase.
+Wait for approval before proceeding.

 ## VPC Routes

 ### Routes